pwsafe/pwsafe/README.MAC.DEVELOPERS.txt

 2. tar xzf wxWidgets-2.8.12.tar.gz
 3. cd wxWidgets-2.8.12
 4. mkdir static-llvm-debug ; cd static-llvm-debug ;
-5. ../configure ...
-TODO
+5. ../configure --prefix=`pwd` CC='llvm-gcc-4.2` CXX='llvm-g++-4.2' CFLAGS='-arch i386' CXXFLAGS='-arch i386' CPPFLAGS='-arch i386' LDFLAGS='-arch i386' OBJCFLAGS='-arch i386' OBJCXXFLAGS='-arch i386' --enable-debug --disable-shared --disable-copmat24 --enable-unicode
+6. make

+For the release build, do the same, except replace "--enabe-debug" with "--disable-debug".

 Generate xcconfig files
 =========================

-Having built wxWidgets, unless you are willing to "make install" wxWidgets and overwrite whatever shipped with your os, you will have to tell Xcode where to pick up the wxWidgets the headers/libs. wxWidgets makes it easy by creating a script called 'wx-config' in its command-line build that spits out the correct location of headers/libs as well as compiler and liker settings compatible with that build of wxWidgets.
+Having built wxWidgets, unless you are willing to "make install" wxWidgets and overwrite whatever shipped with your os, you will have to tell Xcode where to pick up your wxWidgets headers/libs from. wxWidgets makes it easy by creating a script called 'wx-config' during its build process (command-line makefile based builds only) that spits out the correct location of headers/libs as well as compiler and liker settings compatible with that build of wxWidgets.
 This is used in UNIX makefiles to compile/link with the desired build of wxWidgets where its trivial to read in the settings from outputs of external commands.

 Since Xcode can't pick up settings from output of external commands , we use a script to put those settings into configuration files that Xcode can use.
 Xcode target configurations